Which airlines fly to Melbourne from UK?

 Melbourne city has extensive and efficient public transport options available making getting around the city very convenient.
 Some of the main transport options include train, tram, bus or bike.

 Melbourne also offers a very convenient train system.
 The central station for all Metlink trains operates from Flinders St. Station.
-The same met card will also be used to board these trains as the ones used for the buses and trams of Melbourne.
+The same met card will also be used to board these trains like the ones used for the buses and trams of Melbourne.

 A quick tour of the city can also be taken via the Melbourne City Tourist Shuttle operating from 9:30am to 4:30pm excluding Christmas Day.

 Taxis operating in Melbourne are yellow in colour and usually offer one of the more expensive modes of getting around Melbourne.
-You can either get onboard a taxi from one of the taxi ranks located at all the major points in the city or can also be hailed from the streets provided it is vacant.
+You can either get on board a taxi from one of the taxi ranks located at all the major points in the city or can also be hailed from the streets provided it is vacant.

 Many internationally acclaimed Car Rental company offices are also located in the Central Business District of Melbourne.
 Melbourne is a driver-friendly city and therefore makes renting one's own vehicle a convenient option.

 Melbourne offers an endless list of great accommodation options guaranteed to suit the varied tastes and budget preferences of all.
-From indulgent high-end suites boasting great views of the city, to the perfect budget-friendly backpacker accommodations, Melbourne is sure to cater to all.
+From indulgent high-end suites boasting great views of the city to the perfect budget-friendly backpacker accommodations, Melbourne is sure to cater to all.
 If you are seeking to splurge on your stay, then the city of Melbourne will not leave you disappointed.
-From luxurious suites in top-class hotels, an array of some of the leading international chain of 5 to 7 star hotels, to the more personalized serviced apartments, Melbourne offers a range of high-end hotels.
+From luxurious suites in top-class hotels, an array of some of the leading international chain of 5 to 7-star hotels, to the more personalized serviced apartments, Melbourne offers a range of high-end hotels.